ExpediaGroup/bull/bull-transformer-generator/README.md

 This BULL module provides the ability to generate transformers that can map a source type to a destination type without resorting to reflection, either at compile-time through source generation, or at run-time through bytecode generation.

-It is composed by several modules each providing a focused functionality, here is a brief overview.
+It is composed of several modules each providing a focused functionality, here is a brief overview.

 ### Generator Core